jostergren79/bamazon/README.md

-# bAmazon storeFront app
+## bAmazon storeFront CLI App

+# Description

-In beAmazon you'll experience an Amazon-like storefront. bAmazon will accept customer orders and deplete stock from the store's inventory. bAmazon can track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store. bAmazon was programmed using Node.js and mySQL.
+In bAmazon you'll experience an Amazon-like storefront, it will accept orders and deplete stock from inventory. bAmazon can also track product sales across departments and provide a summary of the highest-grossing departments in the store.

+# Developed by:

+- Jason Ostergren - MERN Stack Developer

+# Included technologies:

+- Node.js
+- JavaScript
+- MySQL